ParallelMaths/parallel/pages/7-33-aluminium-can-engineering.md

 The statement is not probably correct or almost certainly correct, but absolutely correct, because the proof says so.

-Below is a screengrab of a tweet from @FermatsLibrary and it offers a proof of the statement that every odd integer (or every odd positive number) is the different of two squares.
+Below is a screengrab of a tweet from @FermatsLibrary and it offers a proof of the statement that every odd integer (or every odd positive number) is the difference of two squares.

 ![](/resources/7-33-aluminium-can-engineering/5-fermats.png){image align="center"}